LivePersonInc/developer-center/pages/documents/guides/StructuredContent/overview.md

 Metadata is a list of UMS predefined objects that can be sent back to the agent and be used in reporting.
 Metadata must be used inside a click block.
 For a more in depth guide on how metadata in Structured Content works, please refer to the [Conversation Metadata guide](guides-conversation-metadata-guide.html).

+Note: Metadata can be added to an action.
+The metadata should be sent to the messaging platform when clicking on an element with an action as `AcceptStatusEvent` with status `ACTION`.
+If the the type of action is `publishText` the metadata should be attached to the `ContentEvent` as well.

 **Style**

 Each basic element can have a style.